tscode/StructPack.jl/README.md

 bytes = pack(val, F())
 val = unpack(bytes, T, F())
 ```
-You can also let the format depend on a [surrounding struct](https://tscode.github.io/StructPack.jl/dev/usage/#Parents-matter) or on so-called [contexts](https://tscode.github.io/StructPack.jl/dev/usage/#Context-matters).
+You can also let the format depend on a [surrounding struct](https://tscode.github.io/StructPack.jl/dev/usage/#Parents-matter) or on a so-called [`Context`](https://tscode.github.io/StructPack.jl/dev/usage/#Context-matters).

 The following snippet demonstrates some of the features of StructPack.jl.
 ```julia